ciruxeno/ldoa-architecture/README.md

 LDOA is useful when these forces appear together:

-- users need to continue working even when infrastructure is imperfect;
+* users need to continue working even when infrastructure is imperfect;
-- operational acts cross several domains;
+* operational acts cross several domains;
-- each domain has its own responsibility and authority;
+* each domain has its own responsibility and authority;
-- failures should become visible and addressable;
+* failures should become visible and addressable;
-- technical consistency is important, but should not be confused with operational truth;
+* technical consistency is important, but should not be confused with operational reality;
-- the system must preserve meaning, not only move data.
+* the system must preserve meaning, not only move data;
+* the model must accept that reality will exceed any prior design.

 The pattern exists because these forces are usually mixed together inside services, workflows, databases, queues, validations, and user interfaces.